tableau/server-client-python/docs/docs/sign-in-out.md

 requests.packages.urllib3.disable_warnings(InsecureRequestWa‌​rning)
 ```

+### A better way to avoid certificate warnings
-Instead of disabling warnings or certificate verification, we recommend using a Certificate Authority (CA) signed certificate.
-[Let's Encrypt](https://letsencrypt.org/) is a free, automated, and open Certificate Authority that can be used, although please note that no official Windows client currently exists.
+Instead of disabling warnings or certificate verification when using self-signed certificates, we recommend using a Certificate Authority (CA) signed certificate.

+In addition to standard Certificate Authorities, [Let's Encrypt](https://letsencrypt.org/) is an automated and open Certificate Authority that can be used for absolutely free.
+Please note that no official Windows client currently exists, and so certificates must be signed using a Linux machine or using a third-party Windows client.